Exception Handling in Java

-The classes that extend RuntimeException are known as unchecked exceptions e.g. ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc. Unchecked exceptions are not checked at compile-time rather they are checked at runtime.
+The classes which inherit RuntimeException are known as unchecked exceptions e.g. ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.

 Error is irrecoverable e.g. OutOfMemoryError, VirtualMachineError, AssertionError etc.

-There are given some scenarios where unchecked exceptions can occur.
+There are given some scenarios where unchecked exceptions may occur.
 They are as follows:

 If we divide any number by zero, there occurs an ArithmeticException.

-If we have null value in any variable, performing any operation by the variable occurs an NullPointerException.
+If we have a null value in any variable, performing any operation on the variable throws a NullPointerException.

-The wrong formatting of any value, may occur NumberFormatException.
-Suppose I have a string variable that have characters, converting this variable into digit will occur NumberFormatException.
+The wrong formatting of any value may occur NumberFormatException.
+Suppose I have a string variable that has characters, converting this variable into digit will occur NumberFormatException.